olm3ca/PixelbookOSX/README.md

 6. Test your config.plist for errors: https://opencore.slowgeek.com/

 7. Setting up MacOS.
-This is currently a bit challenging for the non-512GB NVMe users.
+This is currently a bit challenging, hopefully a simpler method will be developed soon.
     -  First, make a Catalina and Mojave installer.
     -  Install Mojave first, but it will fail with 2 minutes remaining.
 Note: if you are using an external drive, you must format it as APFS or the installer won't be able to install.
     - Next, copy the files from the MacOS Install Data folder to your computer.